ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note to RFC Editor: In {{fig-ACE-Groupcomm-Parameters}}, please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

-The KDC is expected to support and understand all the parameters above.
-Instead, a Client can support and understand only a subset of such parameters, depending on the roles it expects to take in the joined groups or on other conditions defined in application profiles of this specification.
+The KDC is expected to support all the parameters above.
+Instead, a Client can support only a subset of such parameters, depending on the roles it expects to take in the joined groups or on other conditions defined in application profiles of this specification.

 In the following, the parameters are categorized according to the support expected by Clients.
 That is, a Client that supports a parameter is able to: i) use and specify it in a request message to the KDC; and ii) understand and process it if specified in a response message from the KDC.
 It is REQUIRED of application profiles of this specification to sort their newly defined parameters according to the same categorization (REQ29).